DarienLibrary/website_content/content/_finished/csa/csa.md

 <br />

 ### Pickup at Darien Library
-In 2017, Darien Library will once again be the pickup location for [Stoneledge Farm's CSA](https://dar.to/2m8rS5g "Stoneledge Farm's CSA").
-The farm share pickup will be every Wednesday evening from 4:30 to 7:30 p.m. running from June 7th until November 15th (24 weeks).
+In 2018, Darien Library will once again be the pickup location for [Stoneledge Farm's CSA](https://dar.to/2EWPYJt "Stoneledge Farm's CSA").
+The farm share pickup will be every Wednesday evening from 4:30 to 7:30 p.m. running from June 6th until November 14th (24 weeks).

-To take part, you had to sign up for a vegetable share.
-If you do, you can also sign up for a fruit, mushroom and/or coffee share too.
-Registration is full.
-The next signups will be in February 2018.
+To take part, sign up for a vegetable share.
+Then you can add a fruit, mushroom, and/or coffee share to your order too.
 <br />
 <br />